wavemotion-dave/DracoDS/README.md

 hardware such that it was virtually identical in some spots (e.g. Cartridge pinouts).
 There are some differences - mainly in the keyboard matrix handling and in some of the disk controller handling.

-To that end, this emulator is primarily a Tandy CoCo 2 emulator with 32K standard and partial 64K support but it also works for the Dragon 32/64 and can be configured as such.
+To that end, this emulator is primarily a Tandy CoCo 2 emulator with 32K standard 64K expanded support but it also works for the Dragon 32/64 and can be configured as such.

 ![image](./png/splash.png)